Commercial wall coating in Coventry

 Why mid-century walls need a considered approach

-Post-war construction brought materials and details that age in particular ways.
-Concrete frames and panels can carbonate and crack, exposing reinforcement to moisture.
-Renders from that period vary widely in quality and adhesion.
-Brickwork from fast rebuilding programmes sometimes carries softer bricks or thinner joints than its Victorian neighbours.
-None of this is a verdict on any specific building; it is the general background a surveyor carries onto a West Midlands site of this age.
-It means the right answer might be a protective coating, or concrete repairs first, or render removal, or in some cases no coating at all, and only an inspection can say which.
+Post-war construction used materials and details that age in particular ways.
+Concrete frames and panels can carbonate and crack, letting moisture get to the reinforcement.
+Renders from that time vary wildly in quality and how well they’ve stuck.
+And the brickwork from fast rebuild programmes sometimes has softer bricks or thinner joints than the Victorian buildings next door.
+We’re not saying any specific building has these problems.
+It’s just the background a surveyor carries onto a West Midlands site of this age.
+It means the right answer might be a protective coating, or concrete repairs first, or render removal.
+Sometimes, it’s no coating at all.
+Only an inspection can tell you which.

 The survey, and what you get from it

-Our inspection works elevation by elevation and produces a written pack rather than a verbal pitch:
+Our inspection works elevation by elevation.
+We give you a written pack, not a verbal pitch:

 - Substrate identification: concrete, brick, blockwork, render or earlier coatings